ibanapi/ibanapi_php/readme.md

 ## How to use
 * Get an [API Key](https://ibanapi.com/get-api) from the ibanapi.com website.
-* Install the package using the following command `composer install ibanapi/api`
+* Install the package using the following command `composer require ibanapi/api`
 * You can now initialize & use the package as follows

 * For full iban validation